web-platform-tests/wpt/README.md

 ===========

-This is the test suites from a number of W3C Working Groups, including the HTML Working Group, the Web Apps Working Group, the Device APIs Working Group, the Web Apps Security Working Group.
+This is the test suites from a number of W3C Working Groups, including the HTML Working Group, the Web Apps Working Group, the Device APIs Working Group, and the Web Apps Security Working Group.

 Publication
 ===========